Whitney towers and gropes in 4--manifolds: Whitney towers

 \subsection{Rooted trees for Whitney disks}

-The rooted trees and bracketings of the previous subsection are associated to the surfaces in a Whitney tower $T$ both formally and geometrically as follows: A bracketing $(i)$ of a singleton element $i$ from the index set is associated to each order zero surface.
+The rooted trees and bracketings of the previous subsection are associated to the surfaces in a Whitney tower $\cW$ both formally and geometrically as follows: A bracketing $(i)$ of a singleton element $i$ from the index set is associated to each order zero surface.
 The bracket $(I,J)$ is associated to a Whitney disk pairing intersections between surfaces with associated brackets $I$ and $J$.
 Using brackets as subscripts, we write $A_i$ for an order zero surface (dropping the brackets around the singleton $i$) and $W_{(i,j)}$ for a first order Whitney disk that pairs intersections between $A_i$ and $A_j$.
 In general, we write $W_{(I,J)}$ for a Whitney disk pairing intersections between $W_I$ and $W_J$, with the understanding that if a bracket $I$ is just a singleton $(i)$, then the surface $W_I=W_{(i)}$ is just the order zero surface $A_i$.
 The rooted labelled tree $t(W_I)$ associated to $W_I$ is defined to be $t(I)$, the tree that corresponds to the bracket $I$ as before (\ref{trees-brackets}).
+Note that the order of $W_I$ is equal to the order of $t(W_I)$ (i.e. the number of trivalent vertices).

-In fact, the tree $t(W_I)$ can be mapped into $T$ in a similar fashion to the case of gropes (\ref{grope-trees}): First fix a basepoint in the interior of each surface (including the Whitney disks) of $T$.
+In fact, the tree $t(W_I)$ can be mapped into $\cW$ in a similar fashion to the case of gropes (\ref{grope-trees}): First fix a basepoint in the interior of each surface (including the Whitney disks) of $\cW$.
 (If an order zero surface is not connected put a basepoint in each component.)
 Now map the vertices (other than the root) of $t(W_I)$ to the basepoints of the surfaces corresponding to the sub-brackets of $I$ and map the edges (other than the edge adjacent to the root) of $t(W_I)$ to sheet-changing paths between these basepoints, as illustrated in Figure~\ref{W-disk-treeC-fig}.
 Then embed the root and its edge anywhere in the interior of $W_I$.
-Note that the order of $W_I$ is equal to the number of trivalent vertices of $t(W_I)$.